This Busan itinerary shows you why this charming coastal city deserves more than just a day trip from Seoul!

-4) Consider private charters for ease of travel and planning
+4) Consider private charters or rent a car for ease of travel and planning

-On days where we had to head to/from the airport, we had to carry a lot of equipment and baggage.
+On days when we had to head to/from the airport, we had to carry a lot of equipment and baggage.
 Having an airport transfer really helped to alleviate any inconvenience!